Scroll to top

 Explore these 11 Dynamic Charts Made with Think-cell.

-McKinsey & Company, which started using these charts in presentations, has attributed the invention of this Chart to it.
-It is a modern chart commonly used by financial firms to show financial gains and losses.
+1. Waterfall Chart: McKinsey & Company attributes invention of this chart, modernly used by financial firms to show gains and losses.

 • A waterfall chart presents a total value that is incremented or decremented.